Deep Face Recognition: A Survey: Network Architecture and Training Loss

 \subsubsection{Euclidean-distance-based Loss}

-Euclidean-distance-based loss is a metric learning method\cite{xing2003distance,weinberger2009distance} that embeds images into Euclidean space and compresses intra-variance and enlarges inter-variance.
+Euclidean-distance-based loss is a metric learning method \cite{xing2003distance,weinberger2009distance} that embeds images into Euclidean space in which intra-variance is reduced and inter-variance is enlarged.
 The contrastive loss and the triplet loss are the commonly used loss functions.
-The contrastive loss \cite{wst2008deeply,sun2014deep,sun2015deepid3,sun2016sparsifying,yi2014learning} requires face image pairs and then pulls together positive pairs and pushes apart negative pairs.
+The contrastive loss \cite{sun2015deeply,sun2014deep,sun2015deepid3,sun2016sparsifying,yi2014learning} requires face image pairs, and then pulls together positive pairs and pushes apart negative pairs.

-where $y_{ij}=1$ means $x_{i}$ and $x_{j}$ are matching samples and $y_{ij}=-1$ means non-matching samples. $f(\cdot)$ is the feature embedding, $\epsilon^{+}$ and $\epsilon^{-}$ control the margins of the matching and non-matching pairs respectively.
-DeepID2 \cite{wst2008deeply} combined the face identification (softmax) and verification (contrastive loss) supervisory signals to learn a discriminative representation, and joint Bayesian (JB) was applied to obtain a robust embedding space.
-Extending from DeepID2 \cite{wst2008deeply}, DeepID2+ \cite{sun2014deep} increased the dimension of hidden representations and added supervision to early convolutional layers, while DeepID3 \cite{sun2015deepid3} further introduced VGGNet and GoogleNet to their work.
+where $y_{ij}=1$ means $x_{i}$ and $x_{j}$ are matching samples and $y_{ij}=0$ means non-matching samples. $f(\cdot)$ is the feature embedding, $\epsilon^{+}$ and $\epsilon^{-}$ control the margins of the matching and non-matching pairs respectively.
+DeepID2 \cite{sun2014deep} combined the face identification (softmax) and verification (contrastive loss) supervisory signals to learn a discriminative representation, and joint Bayesian (JB) was applied to obtain a robust embedding space.
+Extending from DeepID2 \cite{sun2014deep}, DeepID2+ \cite{sun2015deeply} increased the dimension of hidden representations and added supervision to early convolutional layers.
+DeepID3 \cite{sun2015deepid3} further introduced VGGNet and GoogleNet to their work.
 However, the main problem with the contrastive loss is that the margin parameters are often difficult to choose.